isomerpages/ogp/_about-us/ops/kahhow.md

   * Consolidated knowledge management for meetings and engineering self-serviceability under @Care360 meeting notes; actively scribe and consolidate links

   * Planned and filmed marketing campaign for Care360 (ref 5 days of care360).
 Cumulatively >100 views
-quote: Family is not defined by our genes, it is built and maintained through love.
+quote: Family is the heart of a home.
 linkedinId: ""

 ---